testler/CyberDefense/README.md

 ## Problems
-I had a problem removing items, issues with the level completing. basicly anything to do with my intervals was an issue.
+If you place down a tower after hitting start the enemies aren't affected. basicly anything to do with my intervals was an issue.